 Note: If you are using Windows 10, you shouldn’t worry that your PC will become extra vulnerable as Windows 10 features an in-built Antivirus software called “Windows Defender”.

 3. Solution – Undo all recent changes made to your computer.

 It’s possible that this issue appeared right after you did some changes to your PC – installed some software or made a hardware change or upgrade.
 If you have made some changes to your PC, you can try to undo them to see if this makes a difference.

-For example, remove hardware you have added recently like a video card or ram.
+For example, remove the hardware you have added recently like a video card or ram.
 If you have installed any new software, uninstall it to see if it makes any difference.
 If this doesn’t help, you may want to try disconnecting all USB devices from your computer.
 Sometimes Windows can interfere with external devices.
 Just disconnect everything and restart your computer.
-If it doesn’t do a thing, move to next solution.
+If it doesn’t do a thing, move to the next solution.

 4. Performing a clean boot

 Performing a Clean boot may resolve this issue as it removes extra startup processes which can be the reason you are getting the Blue Screen of Death.
 When you perform a clean boot, it uses a minimal amount of drivers and programs sot his might fix this issue.

 To perform a Clean Boot open “System Configuration” and disable all extra startup programs.
 Then do it and see if you get a BSOD or you don’t.
 If you don’t, you can be certain that the problem is associated with Windows System Configuration.
 We advise enabling everything back by one at the time so you can find the faulty startup program which is creating this problem.
 Restart your computer after enabling every single program.